swise0/solid-toast-notify/README.md

 `out`:string = same syntax as initialclassname(s) but would be applied to your notifcation when duration is specified.

+`duration`:string = milliseconds before the notification ends.
+>Note : 1000 =1s, 2000=2s, 8000=8s and 55000 =55s(i mean which toast notification takes that long 😂)
+>I guess the duration of most notifications aren't less than 5 seconds considering the number of text to be read.

 `progressbar`:string = css classname(s) to add to style progressbar separated by space or comma(,).
->nb:duration should be specified if you would want to add a progressbar.
+>nb:duration should be specified in order to animate the progressbar.

 `block`:htmlstring = this is quite a demo, but you already know what it does.. simply takes in html block code into the notification toast.

 >feature will be coming sooner than you expect

 ## Usage